lzwjava/blog-source/_posts/2023-07-28-bring-kids.md

 So the kids will be similar too.
 If my English education plan is right, when my daughter can speak English fluently at 6 years old, she probably don't like to play with other Chinese kids who are just able to speak few simple words.
 It is not about the language.
 My daughter surely will speak Chinese at that time.
 They can communicate.
 However, it is about how they see this world, it will make a lot of conflicts one day.

 And my daughter has no responsiblity to teach her friends English.
 Though if my daughter likes to teach and her friends likes to be taught, we are happy to see so.
 But it is hard to teach.
-If my daughter can speak English fluently, that is because his dad has speaking English with her for 4 years, that's from 2023 to 2027.
-That is because his dad prepares the International Home TV, iPad or iPhone for her to watch English animations often.
+If my daughter can speak English fluently, that is because her dad has speaking English with her for 4 years, that's from 2023 to 2027.
+That is because her dad prepares the International Home TV, iPad or iPhone for her to watch English animations often.

 That's why Singaporean or Hong Konger still somtimes find that they are hard to communicate with their Chinese colleagues.
 One reason is the language fluency problem, one is different world views.
 Though the parents of them are from China too.
 A generation is about 25 years.
 With 25 years living in different environments, they become different in minds or behaviors.